binoy-3011/Dev_connector/README.md

 # Dev_connector
-This is a MERN stack application from the "MERN Stack Front To Back" course on Udemy.
-It is a small social network app that includes authentication, profiles and forum posts.
+This is a MERN stack application from the "MERN Stack Front To Back".
+It is a  social network app that includes authentication, profiles and forum posts.

+This  includes...
+- Building an extensive backend API with Node.js & Express

+- Protecting routes/endpoints with JWT (JSON Web Tokens)

+- Extensive API testing with Postman

+- Integrating React with our backend in an elegant way, creating a great workflow

+- Building our frontend to work with the API

+- Using Redux for app state management

+- Creating reducers and actions for our resources

+- Creating many container components that integrate with Redux

+- Testing with the Redux Chrome extension